Awards and Industry Recognition

 About Chris

-Chris Rezek Jr. is a Wealth Advisor and Partner of The CR | BI Group at J.P.
-Morgan Advisors and is based in Atlanta, Georgia.
+Chris Rezek Jr. is a Vice President and Wealth Advisor at J.P.
+Morgan Wealth Management.

 Chris partners with J.P.
-Morgan OCIO to consult on 401(k) plans, pensions, endowments, foundations, private / public charities, and to provide corporate cash management solutions.
+Morgan OCIO to consult on 401(k) plans, pensions, endowments, foundations, private/public charities, and to provide corporate cash management solutions.

 Chris graduated from The Terry College of Business at The University of Georgia in Athens, GA in 2016 with a B.B.A. in Finance, and is an alumnus of The Lovett School in Atlanta, GA.

-Chris joined Merrill Lynch as a Wealth Advisor after UGA, working on an institutional team in Atlanta.
+He joined Merrill Lynch as a Wealth Advisor after UGA, working on an institutional team in Atlanta.
 He joined Morgan Stanley in 2018 as a Wealth Advisor based in Denver, Colorado, focusing on corporate executives and equity compensation plans.

-In 2020, Chris was elected to the Financial Planning Association of Colorado's Executive Board, and served a two year term, leading the Education and NexGen committees.
+In 2020, Chris was elected to the Financial Planning Association of Colorado's Executive Board and served a two-year term, leading the Education and NexGen committees.

 In his free time, Chris enjoys college football, downhill and backcountry snow skiing, mountaineering, golf and tennis; competing in the latter nationally as a junior through USTA and on The University of Georgia Club Tennis Team.